cdev-uk/advent-of-code/README.md

 Each day has its own header file which contains all the functions for both parts.
 The header file is included by both solution files and the test file.
+Normally the header file would contain the function declarations and the definition (i.e. the function body) would be in a separate .c file, however as these solutions only build one .c file to one executable this does not cause compilation or linker errors.
+If the .h files were included in multiple .c files which were combined into a single executable then this would likely cause duplication definition errors.